Battle of Rathmines: Background

 The Irish Rebellion of 1641 led to the establishment of the Catholic Confederation, based in Kilkenny, and the Irish Confederate Wars.
 From 1641 to 1643, the main struggle was between the Confederation and Irish and English Royalists, with what amounted to a separate war in Ulster.
-This featured Gaelic Catholic leader Eoghan Ó Néill, versus Presbyterian settlers, supported by a Scots Covenanter army under Robert Monro.
+This featured Gaelic Catholic leader Eoghan Ó Néill, versus Ulster Protestants, supported by a Scots Covenanter army under Robert Monro.

 In September 1643, Charles I's commander in Ireland, the Duke of Ormond, agreed to a truce, or 'Cessation', with the Confederation.
 This freed his troops for use in the First English Civil War, and over 5,000 of these veterans were shipped to England.

-Fighting continued in Ulster, while some Irish Royalists objected to the deal and defected to the Parliamentarians, including the Earl of Inchiquin.
-Others, such as Sir Charles Coote, and Michael Jones, son of the Bishop of Killaloe, joined Parliamentarian forces in England.
+Fighting continued in Ulster, while some Irish Protestants objected to the deal and defected to the Parliamentarians, including the Earl of Inchiquin.
+Others, such as Sir Charles Coote, and Michael Jones, joined Parliamentarian forces in England.

-Despite his surrender in 1646, Charles continued secret negotiations with the Confederation for military support.
-Rather than see them capture Dublin, in June 1647 Ormond agreed to hand over the town to Jones, recently appointed by Parliament as the new governor.
+Despite his surrender in 1646, Charles continued secret negotiations with the Catholic Confederation for military support.
+Rather than allow his former opponents to occupy Dublin, in June 1647 Ormond handed over the town to Jones, recently appointed by Parliament as the new governor.
 He went into exile, while Jones won a series of victories in Leinster, successfully preventing Irish intervention in the 1648 Second English Civil War.

-Ormond returned to Ireland in October 1648; on arrival, he was met by Inchiquin, who changed sides once more, and on 17 January 1649, agreed an alliance with the Confederation to restore Charles to power.
-Ormond's Royalists comprised members of the Protestant Church of Ireland, English exiles, many of whom were Catholic, and a small number of Irish Catholics like Clanricarde.
-Most of the rank and file were locally recruited Protestants, with significant numbers of former English Royalists, many shipped to Ireland by Parliament to remove them as a threat.
+Ormond returned to Ireland in October 1648; on arrival, he was met by Inchiquin, who changed sides once more, and on 17 January 1649, agreed to an alliance with the Confederation to restore Charles to power.
+Ormond's Royalists included members of the Protestant Church of Ireland, English exiles, many of whom were Catholic, and a small number of Irish Catholics like Clanricarde.
+Most of the rank and file were locally recruited Protestants, with significant numbers of former English Royalist soldiers, many shipped to Ireland by Parliament to remove them as a threat.

-After Charles was executed on 30 January, the Royalist-Confederation alliance was joined by Ulster Presbyterians; as in Scotland, the majority were Calvinists, who viewed monarchy as divinely ordained, making his execution by the Commonwealth sacrilegious. Ó Néill now agreed a separate truce with George Monck, Parliamentarian commander in Ulster; although London quickly disavowed this, it resulted in a split that fatally damaged the Confederation, and undermined their alliance with the Royalists.
+After Charles was executed on 30 January, the Royalist-Confederation alliance was joined by Ulster Presbyterians.
+As in Scotland, the majority of these were Calvinists, who viewed monarchy as divinely ordained, making his execution by the Commonwealth sacrilegious. Ó Néill now agreed a separate truce with George Monck, Parliamentarian commander in Ulster; although London quickly disavowed this, it resulted in a split that fatally damaged the Confederation, and undermined their alliance with the Royalists.

 Since troops were rarely paid and supplies scarce, their provision was an important factor, and control of the sea gave the Commonwealth a decisive advantage.
 Although religion generally took precedence, motives and loyalties were complex, and many of the parties fought one another at different times, in a war marked by atrocities on both sides.
 2,000 to 3,000 Protestants died in the pursuit that followed Ó Néill's victory at Benburb in June 1646, with a similar number of Catholic casualties after Inchiquin's victory at Knocknanuss in December 1647.